 The XB-70 Sheds It's Skin

 Designed in the late 1950s, the North American XB-70 Valkyrie prototype of the planned B-70 nuclear-armed, deep-penetration Strategic Bomber for the United States Air Force and Strategic Air Command.
-The $750,000,000 six-engined Valkyrie was capable of cruising for thousands of miles at Mach 3+ while flying at 70,000 feet.
-Fast enough to outrun any intercepters that try and get their sights on her.
+The $750,000,000 six-engined Valkyrie could cruise for thousands of miles at Mach 3+ while flying at 70,000 feet.
+Fast enough to outrun any interceptors trying to get their sights on her.
 The only problem was...keeping paint on her surface.

 At those exceptional speeds and altitudes, it was expected that the production B-70 bomber would be almost immune to interceptor aircraft, the only effective weapon against bombers at the time.
 The XB-70's performance could not be matched by any contemporary Soviet fighter.

-The USAF eventually gave up on the production of the B-70, and the program was ultimately canceled in 1961.
+The USAF eventually gave up on the production of the B-70, and the program was ultimately cancelled in 1961.
 Further development was then turned over to a research program to study the effects of long-duration high-speed flight.
-The two prototype aircraft were used for supersonic test-flights during 1964–69.
-Sadly, XB-70 No 2 was lost in a horrific mid air collision on June 1966.
+The two prototype aircraft were used for supersonic test flights during 1964–69.
+Sadly, XB-70 No 2 was lost in a horrific mid-air collision in June 1966.

 1 comment